 This is something many travellers forget to bring to Iceland understandably, it’s not the first thing that pops into your mind when packing for a trip to the subarctic.
-However Iceland is rich in geothermal water so running around in swimwear is a big part of the local culture.
-We have thermal swimming pools in every neighbourhood in Reykjavík.
+However, Iceland is rich in geothermal water so running around in swimwear is a big part of the local culture.
+We have thermal swimming pools in every neighborhood in Reykjavík.
 You will also find them in almost every small town in the countryside, and the entrance fee is fairly reasonable (4-7 euros).

 You will need swimwear if you are planning on visiting the Blue Lagoon, Laugarvatn Fontana or one of the many secret hot springs in the nature!
 Also a towel will come in handy so you don’t cool down too quickly after coming up from a natural spring in the middle of nowhere.

 In recent years, Reykjavík has become known for its crazy nightlife.
 It’s definitely something you should consider checking out if you are visiting Iceland.
 So then it might be important to pack something fancy!
 Don’t worry too much about it though, because there is hardly a dress code anywhere (although everyone is very aware of fashion!).

 Since you’ve already gotten this far, I assume you are already sweaty packing your bag for your trip.
 Since we’ve gone over the most important things clothing-wise, I want to list up a few other things that might be useful to bring with you to Iceland.